Leading the way in awards and recognition

 An Oregon-based, not-for-profit health insurance provider, Providence Health Plan is recognized as a national leader in quality, excellence and innovation.

-Providence Health Plan recognized for excellence: Highest Medicare ratings for quality and service
+Providence Medicare Advantage Plans recognized for excellence: Highest Medicare ratings for quality and service

 Through the Medicare Star Quality Rating System, CMS uses information from member satisfaction surveys, plans, and health care providers to give overall performance star ratings to plans.
 A plan can get a rating between one and five stars.
 A 5-star rating is considered excellent.
-The ratings are based on more than 50 care and service quality measures across five categories that include staying healthy, managing chronic conditions, member satisfaction, customer service, and pharmacy services.
+Star ratings are based on 44 care and service quality measures across five categories that include staying healthy, managing chronic conditions, member satisfaction, customer service, and prescription drugs.

 Medicare evaluates plans based on a 5-Star rating system.
 Star Ratings are calculated each year and may change from one year to the next.

 The National Committee for Quality Assurance has awarded Providence Health Plan an accreditation status of Commendable for its Oregon Commercial PPO plans.
 NCQA rates more than 1,000 health plans on a scale of 1-5 based on clinical quality, member satisfaction, and NCQA Accreditation Survey results.
 In 2017-2018, Providence Health Plan’s commercial plan earned a rating of 4.0 and was recognized by NCQA as the highest-rated PPO health plan in Oregon (out of nine PPO plans).
 HEDIS clinical quality measure performance is a key driver of NCQA ratings and Providence Health Plan achieved top performance (90th percentile) in six measures, including:

 - Follow-up Care for Children Prescribed ADHD Medication - Initiation Phase

 - Comprehensive Diabetes Care — HbA1c Control (<8 percent)